 There have been limits in the endovascular technologies available to treat CLI below the knee.
-Balloon angioplasty is the first line therapy for infrapopliteal interventions but it comes with challenges, including balancing the difficulty of achieving optimal luminal gain with managing dissections resulting in less than desirable outcomes.
+Balloon angioplasty is the first line therapy for infrapopliteal interventions but it comes with challenges, including balancing the difficulty of achieving optimal luminal gain with managing dissections-resulting in less than desirable outcomes.

 The mechanism of angioplasty inevitably creates arterial dissections.
 Left untreated, these dissections can lead to acute thrombosis and occlusion of the vessel, causing worsening symptoms and/or repeat procedures.
+Until now there was no therapeutic intervention option to optimally treat below-the-knee (BTK) dissections with confidence.

+7.6 million

-Until now there was no therapeutic intervention option to optimally treat belowthe-knee (BTK) dissections with confidence.
-7.6 million people suffer from CLI in the US and western Europe 50% of patients with untreated CLI will undergo a major amputation or die within the first year \$40-66 billion Revascularization (surgical or endovascular) and amputation costs are \$40-66 billion annually
+people suffer from CLI in the US and western Europe^{1,2}

+50% of patients

+with untreated CLI will undergo a major amputation or die within and amputation costs are the first year3

+\$40-66 billion

+Revascularization (surgical or endovascular)

+\$40-66 billion annually4